apollographql/apollo-client/.api-reports/api-report-react_hooks.api.md

 interface BaseSubscriptionOptions<TData = any, TVariables extends OperationVariables = OperationVariables> {
     client?: ApolloClient<object>;
     context?: DefaultContext;
+    // Warning: (ae-forgotten-export) The symbol "ErrorPolicy" needs to be exported by the entry point index.d.ts errorPolicy?: ErrorPolicy;
     // Warning: (ae-forgotten-export) The symbol "FetchPolicy" needs to be exported by the entry point index.d.ts fetchPolicy?: FetchPolicy;
     ignoreResults?: boolean;